johntao/blog-2024/src/content/blog/first-post.md

 title: 'Hello World'
 description: 'Finally, the first post'
 pubDate: 'Nov 21 2024'
-heroImage: '/blog-placeholder-3.jpg'
+tags: ["kick-start", "astro"]
 ---

 Greetings, Web!
 This is my second blog built with Jamstack.
-While my [previous blog](...) is now archived, this new iteration represents a fresh start with some key changes:
+While my [previous blog](https://personal-blog-khaki.vercel.app) is now archived, this new iteration represents a fresh start with some key changes:

 | Aspect               | Current Blog | Previous Blog           |
 |---------------------|--------------|------------------------|